fradford/sage/README.rst

 Why the name Sage?
 ------------------

-It's simply the most pleasing combination of sound and image I could think of.
+It was simply the most pleasing combination of sound and image I could think of.
+There's no higher meaning to it.

 Usage
 -----